cdl-geneseo/geneseo-dictionary/M/Mias.md

 # Mia's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mia's

 Created by  Unknown User (est1), last modified by  Laurie Fox on Sep 10, 2020

 2006-09-26T00:24:50ZJGoodspeedn. clip of Mama Mia's, a popular pizzeria on Main Street.
 (Posted by JGoodspeed)As of 2012, 100% knew the word and 100% believed it to be of local origin.(Craft, G-M, 2012)